seeess1/seeess1.github.io/index.md

 I'm a data engineer living in Brooklyn, NY and I like Python, SQL, and maps (plus the occassional web development - like this website, for example).
 [These are some of my projects](./projects.md).
 <br>
 <br>
-I also like like tennis and have combined that interest with data and programming.
+I'm also a tennis player and community organizer and have found ways to combine tennis & data.
 More on those projects [here](./projects-tennis.md).

 # About